CreativeRusBear/ping-pong/README.md

  * `HTML` - hypertext markup language;
  * `CSS` - style sheet language;
  * `JavaScript` - programming language;
- * `Web App Manifest` - is a JSON document that provides application metadata for Progressive Web Apps;
+ * `Web App Manifest` - is a `JSON` document that provides application metadata for `Progressive Web Apps`;
  * `Service Worker` - is an event-driven worker registered against an origin and a path.
-It takes the form of a JavaScript file that can control the web-page/site that it is associated with, intercepting and modifying navigation and resource requests, and caching resources in a very granular fashion to give you complete control over how your app behaves in certain situations (the most obvious one being when the network is not available).;
+It takes the form of a `JavaScript` file that can control the web-page/site that it is associated with, intercepting and modifying navigation and resource requests, and caching resources in a very granular fashion to give you complete control over how your app behaves in certain situations (the most obvious one being when the network is not available).;

 ## Instructions :clipboard: